guffre/python-crypt/README.md

 The C code only supports sha512-crypt.
 I just needed something to test with since I didn't want to do complete static analysis.
 I included the source here in case anyone else wants to go down that path.

+    make
-    ./run <password> <salt> <rounds>
+    ./sha512crypt <password> <salt> <rounds>
-    ./run password saltsalt 0
+    ./sha512crypt password saltines 0

-This lets you do 0 rounds, I wanted this for testing purposes.
+This does let you do 0 rounds, I wanted this for testing purposes.
 You can also have any length salt.